 - Ensure your business operations including inventory management and forecasting are in good shape.

 - Acquire expert knowledge of marketing, branding, and advertising.
-We recommend partnering with an agency who specializes in Amazon advertising.
+We recommend partnering with an Amazon agency that specializes in Amazon advertising.

 - Leverage cross channel promotions.
 Thanks to recent tools like Amazon Attribution, brands can measure the impact of their marketing efforts across multiple platforms and channels.